 With a market share of just above 45%, Mintos is, by far, the largest marketplace lender in Europe.
-The platform has been in the industry since 2015, and it is, without doubt, one of the industry forerunners.
-In this interview, we ask CEO Martins Sulte how Mintos is handling the Covid-19 pandemic, what Mintos does to minimise the investors’ risk, his views on the alternative investment industry, and much more.
+The platform has been in the industry since 2015, and it is, without a doubt, one of the industry forerunners.
+In this interview, we ask CEO Martins Sulte how Mintos is handling the Covid-19 pandemic, what Mintos does to minimize the investors’ risk, his views on the alternative investment industry, and much more.
 The interview also offers an interesting insight into the future of Mintos, which, among others, involves a Mintos debit card, new investment products, and regulation.

 The Story of Mintos

 Who came up with the idea of Mintos, and why was it founded?

 After graduating business school INSEAD in France and Singapore, I returned to Latvia with an idea to establish my own business.
 I was following peer-to-peer (P2P) in the US and the UK (Lending Club, Prosper, Zopa, Funding Circle, etc.) and was sparked about the idea to build a platform that takes it one step further from all the existing investment platforms, allowing retail investors much broader and easier access to loans as an alternative investment type, at scale and globally.
 I then looked for investors to start it off, established the company and team in 2015, and with time it grew into Mintos we know today – an award-winning global marketplace for investing in loans.

 Who financed Mintos in the beginning?
 Does Mintos have the same primary owners today?